USDFC (USDFC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDFC Historical Price

-According to the latest data gathered on USDFC live price page, the current price of USDFC is 1.005USD.
-The circulating supply of USDFC(USDFC) is 249.69K USDFC , giving it a market capitalization of $250.99K.
+According to the latest data gathered on USDFC live price page, the current price of USDFC is 1.012USD.
+The circulating supply of USDFC(USDFC) is 250.29K USDFC , giving it a market capitalization of $253.52K.

 The USDFC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDFC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.